Introduction

 The decision-making process should be well-documented and communicated to relevant stakeholders to ensure transparency and accountability.

-Records Of the Decision on The Use or Disposal of The Product
+Records of the Decision on The Use or Disposal of The Product

 Maintaining clear and detailed records of decisions regarding the use or disposal of products is crucial in ensuring accountability and compliance in your food manufacturing business.
 These records should include the rationale behind each decision, the individuals involved in the decision-making process, and any supporting documentation used to reach the final determination.